SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 * When clicking on links to external pages, I expect them to open in a different window.
 * When the guests click the GUEST button I expect them to be taken to the RSVP page.
-* I expect an email to be sent to the bride and groom and specfic flags to be updated when
+* I expect an email to be sent to the bride and groom and specfic flags to be updated when:
-   * the guest have RSVP'ed
+   * the guest have RSVP'd
    * the guest have selected from the menu options
    * if the guest sends a monetory donation including the amount of that donation
    * if a guest selects to buy a gift